cadd111/Covalent_Binders_DB/README.md

 	- Protein classification (CLASS)

     CLASS: hydrolases (HYD), transferases (TRF), oxidoreductases (OXI), lyases (LYA), isomerases (ISO), ligases (LIG), translocases (TRL), and non-enzymatic targets (OTR).

-## 05_Alpha-hydroxysulfonic_to_Aldehyde.csv
-The conversion of the α-hydroxysulfonic acid warhead to an aldehyde in some peptidomimetics resulted in identical structures being associated with different ligands reported under separate IDs.
-To standardize this, only one identifier was retained.